“Wouldn’t it be great if we could go back to the good old days?”

 When living in a time of crisis, it’s easy to forget that previous generations faced unique challenges as well.
 Our nation’s recent history reminds me of the story of the wandering Israelites who were so afraid to enter Canaan they actually wanted to return to their captivity in Egypt.

-The Book of Numbers tells the familiar story.
-God commanded Moses to send one man from each of the twelve tribes to scout out the promised land.
+The book of Numbers tells the familiar story.
+God commanded Moses to send one man from each of the twelve tribes to scout out the Promised Land.
 The men came back with a report of a land “flowing with milk and honey” (Numbers 13:27).
-However, they also reported that the people in the land were giants and would be too powerful to overcome.
+They also reported, however, that the people in the land were giants and would be too powerful to overcome.
 All but the faithful Joshua and Caleb proclaimed, “We can’t attack the people because they are stronger than we are!”
 (Numbers 13:31).

 I suppose it’s only natural to long for the “good old days” during difficult seasons.
 But in reality, the good old days were never like we imagine them.
 Our time is now.
 That is God’s plan.
 The challenges we face today are in a certain sense unique.
 But they are no more impossible for God’s people to overcome than the warriors living in Canaan.